 At OneAdvanced, we’ve partnered with the Crown Commercial Service (CCS) to make sure our Spend Management solutions are up to date with the latest regulations, thus enabling you to meet your procurement goals efficiently.
 While the new Act aims to simplify procurement processes, we understand that many organisations may not be equipped for a smooth transition.
 Our software creates improved visibility around procurement-related activities, so that you can clearly demonstrate you are adhering to the new requirements.

-For more information about the changes that will be brought about by the Procurement Act 2023, be sure to check out the government’s official website.
+For more information about the changes that will be brought about by this public procurement regulation, be sure to check out the government’s official website.